easttennesseecc-star/Q-Top-Dog-IDE/PRICING_STRATEGY_DECISION_MATRIX.md

 ## WHAT TO SAY IN MARKET DOCUMENTS

 ### If you choose Conservative:
-> "Q-IDE Pro is $20/month—same as GitHub Copilot.
+> "Top Dog Pro is $20/month—same as GitHub Copilot.
 But you get a full IDE, not just an extension.
 Plus 53 LLM options, game engine integration, and media synthesis built-in.
 That's 10x more value at the same price."

 ### If you choose Aggressive:
-> "Q-IDE Pro is $25/month.
+> "Top Dog Pro is $25/month.
 Yes, that's $5 more than GitHub Copilot.
 But you're getting a complete IDE with game engines and AI integration.
 For teams, that's $1,000-5,000 in annual productivity savings.
 Premium pricing for premium product."

 ### If you choose Hybrid (Recommended):
-> "Q-IDE Pro launches at $20/month—market-competitive pricing that rewards early adopters.
+> "Top Dog Pro launches at $20/month—market-competitive pricing that rewards early adopters.
 We're locking prices at launch rates through Q1 2026, then increasing to $25 for new users as we add Phase 14 features.
 Early adopters stay at $20 permanently."

 ---